wangzizhe/OptiOrch/docs/ModelicaOrch/Workflow.md

 nav_order: 1
 ---

-# Dynamic Adaptation and Orchestration of Systems with Modelica and MOO4Modelica
+# Dynamic Adaptation and Orchestration of Modelica Simulation

 An orchestration workflow for simulating and optimizing self-adaptive systems with MOO4Modelica.